tyrandev/mindmap-canvas/README.md

   - If a circle is selected, press `Backspace` or `Delete` to remove it.

+- **Change Circle Size:**

+  - If a circle is selected, toggle mouse wheel to change its size.

 - **Randomize Circle Color:**

   - If a circle is selected, press `Tab` to randomize its color.

 - **Unselect Circle:**
   - Press `Esc` to unselect the circle.
+  - Left click mindmap somewhere

 ## Navigating the Mind Map